oodinga/go-config-client/README.md

 }
 ```

-ConfigClient will autoload the configs from the set config server and set them as environment variables to be used by your application.
+GoConfig will autoload the configs from the set config server and set them as environment variables to be used by your application.

 ### Example config file
 When using sprin-boot config server, You can use a db or git as the source of the configuration.
 A sample yaml file can be set as below.